kiz13/kiz.note/topics/git.md

 echo "hello `ls` world"
 ```

+handling file renames? `git mv old new` automatically updates the index.
+When you rename outside of Git, you will have to do the `git add new` and `git rm old` to stage the changes to the index. [credits](https://stackoverflow.com/questions/2641146/handling-file-renames-in-git#comment2656944_2641146)

 ### undo

 [undo the last git add?](https://stackoverflow.com/questions/12132272/how-can-you-undo-the-last-git-add) `git reset` will unstage all the files you've added after your last commit